wso2-attic/ballerina-integrator/docs/develop/setup-dev.md

 Download and install [VS Code from the Visual Studio website](https://code.visualstudio.com/Download) if you do not have it already.

 Find the extension for Ballerina in the VS Code marketplace.
+This extension is called `Ballerina`.
 For instructions on installing and using it, see [The Visual Studio Code Extension](https://ballerina.io/learn/tools-ides/vscode-plugin/).

 ![alt text](../../assets/img/vs-code-ballerina-plugin.png)